cockroachdb/docs/v22.2/sso-sql.md

 docs_area: manage
 ---

-Cluster SSO allows users to access the SQL interface of a CockroachDB cluster (whether provisioned on {{ site.data.products.db }} or self-hosted) with the full security of Single Sign-On (SSO), and the convenience of being able to choose from a variety of cloud based on customer-managed identity providers (IdPs).
+Cluster SSO allows users to access the SQL interface of a CockroachDB cluster (whether provisioned on {{ site.data.products.db }} or self-hosted) with the full security of Single Sign-On (SSO), and the convenience of being able to choose from a variety of cloud based or customer-managed identity providers (IdPs).

 This page describes the procedure for accessing a {{ site.data.products.db }} cluster using the JWT access tokens provided by a customer-managed IdP.
 This document applies for both {{ site.data.products.core }} and {{ site.data.products.dedicated }} customers.